 Experiment With Avant-Gard Shapes

-Since Parker pushes the envelope when it comes to fashion, she always wears clothing in interesting shapes.
-You’ll never catch her in plain boot cut jeans and a fitted tee.
-Instead, she plays with proportions, choosing shrunken jackets, oversized sweaters, peplums, bubble hems and more.
+Since Parker pushes the envelope in fashion, she always wears clothing in exciting shapes.
+You’ll never catch her in plain boot-cut jeans and a fitted tee.
+Instead, she plays with proportions, choosing shrunken jackets, oversized sweaters, peplums, bubble hems, and more.

 As new cuts of clothing come into fashion, you can bet Parker will be rocking them!
 The key to doing so without looking over the top?
-Pick one piece with a very fashion-forward or noteworthy cut and pair it with items that are simpler.
+Pick one piece with a fashion-forward or noteworthy cut and pair it with more straightforward items.

 For instance, Parker wears oversized, tunic-length sweaters with simple fitted jeans.
 She pairs pants that have razor-sharp pleats and a sharp leg line with a soft, simple blouse.
-If she were to wear a pencil skirt, it would be with a blazer with exaggerated shoulders and a cocoon-like shape.
+If she wore a pencil skirt, it would be a blazer with exaggerated shoulders and a cocoon-like shape.

-Since Parker is often playing with the shape of various items, she keeps color simple.
+Since Parker often plays with various items’ shapes, she keeps color simple.
 This doesn’t mean you need to dress in only black, however!
 Mix neutral shades in your outfits: black with brown, navy with beige, and so on.
 This will give you a carefree look without clashing.

-When you do opt for more color, steal Parker’s trick of choosing various shades of the same hue in an outfit.
-For example, to a recent red carpet event, she wore navy pants with a slightly lighter blue jacket, a powder-blue blouse, and sky blue shoes.
+When you opt for more color, steal Parker’s trick of choosing various shades of the same hue in an outfit.
+For example, she wore navy pants with a slightly lighter blue jacket, a powder-blue blouse, and sky blue shoes at a recent red carpet event.
 This creates harmony and lets the focus rest on the shapes of the garments themselves.

 Stick to Statement Shoes